Lights...Camera...Revolution!

-Lights...Camera...Revolution! is the fifth studio album by American crossover thrash band Suicidal Tendencies, released in 1990.
+Lights...
+Camera...
+Revolution! is the fifth studio album by American crossover thrash band Suicidal Tendencies, released in 1990.
 This was the band's first release with bassist Robert Trujillo and their last studio album with drummer R.J.
 Herrera.

 Music and lyrics

 This album shows the band straying further away from their roots as a crossover thrash band and moving towards a traditional thrash metal style.
 The song arrangements are more complex, as are the lyrics.
-This was also the first Suicidal Tendencies album to display heavy funk influences, which can be attributed to the input of then-new bassist Robert Trujillo.
+This was also the first Suicidal Tendencies album to display funk influences, which can be attributed to the input of then-new bassist Robert Trujillo.

 Cover art

 The album cover was taken at the Vista Theatre located at 4473 Sunset Drive in Los Feliz.
 It shows Mike Clark, R. J. Herrera and Robert Trujillo standing on top of the theater behind the "Vista" sign, while Rocky George and Mike Muir appear on the top right window of the building.